-This version of coconut shrimp is awesome because it is so simple and healthy.
+This version of Paleo Coconut Shrimp is awesome because it is so simple and healthy.
 I found several Red Lobster copycat recipes for this and they all had a TON of sugar and alcohol added in.
 Things like powdered sugar, pina colada mix, rum, etc. This only has a little bit of honey in the sauce to sweeten.
 It comes together very quickly and has both coconut flour and shredded coconut for lots of good coconut flavor.

 I would recommend using smaller shredded coconut rather than the large ribbon style shreds.
 I used Bob’s Red Mill shredded coconut and the smaller size makes it stick to the shrimp better as well as cook more evenly.